Literary-Insights/blog/src/content/blog/How to Grow Practically Everything - Allaway, Zia.,Leendertz, Lia.txt-1.md

  Here is a summary of the key points:

-- Slugs and snails damage plants by chewing leaves, petals, stems and fruit.
+- slug: s and snails damage plants by chewing leaves, petals, stems and fruit.
 Look for tattered leaves and ragged flowers.

 - They are most active at night and hide during the day under pots, rocks, etc. Organic controls include beer traps, copper strips/collars, and placing diatomaceous earth around plants.